 - The central nervous system (CNS) is composed of the brain and spinal cord.

-- Brain is located in the cranial cavity within the skull, where it is protected by the cranium.
+- The brain is located in the cranial cavity within the skull, where it is protected by the cranium.

 - While the spinal cord moves down from the back region of the brain, in the center of the spine, and ends in the lumbar region of the lower back.
 It is protected by the vertebrae.